ShunSakurai/easy_paste/README.md

 ![Concept](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_concept.png)

 ## Description
-You don't have to manually calculate the words for quotes anymore.
+You don't have to manually add up the words for quotes anymore.
 This tool generates easy-to-paste tables for quotes from the analysis exported from memoQ.
 This tool is coded in Python with tkinter and is distributed in .exe format thanks to [py2exe](http://www.py2exe.org/).

 ## Installation